The Best of Versailles and Its Palace. History, Hours, and Tickets

 History of the Palace of Versailles

-In 1661, construction of the gardens began — a project that would take around 40 years and involved grueling work, as the land was covered by forests and marshes.
+In 1661, construction of the gardens began.
+A project that would take around 40 years and involved grueling work, as the land was covered by forests and marshes.
 Today, music shows, fireworks, and fountain displays are held there during the summer.

 Until the French Revolution, the palace was home to various monarchs who continued to embellish it and add new facilities and structures.